martinkaptein/martinkaptein.com/content/_index.md

 ---
-title: Homepage of Martin Kaptein
+title: Homepage of the website of Martin Kaptein
 description: This is the website of Martin Kaptein.
 Martin Kaptein is a musician, pianist, technology enthusiast and speaks a lot of different languages.
 Martin has a blog.
 keywords:
   - Martin Kaptein